BEFORE & AFTER – ROSACEA

 The number of treatments that a person will need varies.
 You may need anywhere from 1-5 treatments.
 You laser technician will be able to give you a better estimate during your consultation once she has discussed your skin care concerns and goals with you.

 During your initial consultation, the esthetician will inquire about your medical history; you should be prepared to discuss aspects of your medical history including information about previous surgeries, past and present medical conditions, current medications, and any allergies you may have.
 The esthetician will also learn about your specific skin concerns, examine your skin, and discuss which areas may be improved by photorejuvenation.
 Other topics that should be covered include the planned approach to your treatment, the results that you can anticipate, your financial investment in the treatment, options for anesthesia, associated risks and complications, what you need to do to prepare for your treatment, and what you can expect after your treatment.
 Finally, the esthetician will design a treatment plan tailored to your skin concerns and will include the estimated number of treatments required to achieve optimal results.
 Alternative and additional treatments may also be discussed during your consultation.

 The majority of photorejuvenation procedures take approximately 20 to 30 minutes, but the duration will depend on the size of the area being treated as well as the type and number of skin blemishes being treated.
 The esthetician may apply a topical anesthetic to your skin to minimize discomfort and/or a topical gel to keep your skin from feeling too much heat during the light pulses.
 Both you and the esthetician will wear protective glasses to shield your eyes from the light during treatment.
 After your procedure, you will be closely monitored by your esthetician.
 After a short period of recovery time, you will be permitted to go home.

 Immediately after your treatment, you may feel a slight sunburn sensation in the area that was treated, though this feeling will subside within 24 hours.
 Patients generally do not experience any side effects in the two days following treatment.
 Though rare, scabs or blisters may appear on the treated area; it is important not to pick at them.
 You should avoid hot water contact and sun exposure on the treated skin for up to two days after treatment.
 After forty-eight hours, patients may discover that the blemishes on their skin temporarily darken for a period of up to two weeks due to the skin’s natural shedding process.
 Over time, the skin blemishes will fade and become lighter than they were before the treatment.

 The length of your photorejuvenation results will depend on the type and size of the skin blemishes you are having treated, as well as the number of areas being treated.
 For basic photorejuvenation, patients are advised to undergo between two to six treatments spaced four weeks apart.
 Photorejuvenation can successfully reduce the visibility of brown spots, flushing or spider veins for a long period of time.
 However, photorejuvenation does not stop the skin from ageing, so new blemishes or wrinkles will likely appear over time.
 For this reason, many patients opt to undergo IPL treatment multiple times over a period of several years to minimize the affects of ageing on the skin.

 In order to maintain your photorejuvenation results, aftercare is extremely important.
 Here are some preventative measures that you can take to reduce the signs of ageing:

-Wear a minimum SPF 30 broad-spectrum sunscreen that protects against UVA and UVB radiation on areas of the skin that are exposed to the sun every day, particularly in the summer
+-Wear a minimum SPF 30 broad-spectrum sunscreen that protects against UVA and UVB radiation on areas of the skin that are exposed to the sun every day, particularly in the summer

-Pay extra attention to protecting the face, ears, lips, neck, décolleté, and hands, the areas most susceptible to photoageing
+-Pay extra attention to protecting the face, ears, lips, neck, décolleté, and hands, the areas most susceptible to photoageing

 -Apply sunscreen to the body liberally and reapply every two hours (or after swimming, excessive sweating or toweling off)

-Reduce exposure to UV radiation by limiting time in the sun, especially between the peak hours of 10am and 4pm
+-Reduce exposure to UV radiation by limiting time in the sun, especially between the peak hours of 10am and 4pm